Optiva: History

 In July 2020, Optiva made the decision to redeem its preferred shares.
 As a result, ESW lost control of the company, and Danielle Royston resigned as CEO.
 In August, at the annual and special meeting, the shareholders approved to ratify the adoption of the company's shareholder rights plan and to approve the unallocated options available under the company's stock option plan.

-In December 2020, John Giere was named President and CEO of Optiva.
+In December 2020, John Giere was named president and CEO of Optiva.
+Robert Stabile, Chairman of the Optiva Board since 2017, is the CEO as of May 2024.